atgorvi/AirbusShipDetectionTorch/README.md

 # Airbus ships detection
-Aim is to create simple binary segmentation pipeline to locate ships in images using tf.keras and Unet architecture.
+Aim is to create simple binary segmentation pipeline to locate ships in images.

 ## Install
 ```sh